PurpleKingdomGames/indigo-website/indigodocs/information/glossary.md

 ### Scene Update Fragment

 A piece of the final scene to be presented that can be combined with other pieces to form the final scene.

+### Shader

+A pair of small programs written in GLSL (a C-like language) comprised of a vertex program that tells a graphics card where to place an entity on the screen, and a fragment program that specifies what color to draw each pixel.

 ### Signal